 Therefore we need to realise that all of us will have racialized views, circulated implicit assumptions about other groups, and as a society we need to start by understanding what race is.
 It’s at the heart of so much we need to talk about.
 But what is it?
 How many people actually know?
 I ask at lecture after lecture and constantly get the orthodox answer – which is the wrong answer.
 Which is interesting, yet alarming.
 Here’s the simple truth everyone should know: ‘race’ doesn’t exist.

-As a biological, scientific, genetic concept, race does not exist… and what’s astonishing is that I went through my education without knowing that.
+What’s astonishing is that I went through my education without knowing that.
 In 1950, UNESCO held a commission with the world’s top evolutionary biologists, ethnologists and cultural anthropologists examining the scientific evidence for this so-called concept of ‘race’.
 Their conclusion was clear: race doesn’t exist – there’s no evidence to support it.
 The next phase came in the 1990s when we began mapping the human genome and once again the conclusion was that race is not a scientific or biological concept.
 It is one of the most important scientific findings in the life sciences in the last century, I would argue, and yet so few people know it.
-The truth is we are a relatively new species and we are all just African migrants with different migratory patterns and trajectories.
-I find comfort in that thought about our shared humanity.

 In my own legal career, I saw this first-hand early on.
 In the late 1980s I was defending Anti-Apartheid protesters.
 They helped me understand the extent that Apartheid was a system that rested on this racial myth where white-supremacists and a white nationalist government had used the lie of the racial superiority of white people to justify the exploitation of labour and the stealing of land from an ‘inferior’ black majority – of course, masquerading under the segregationist idea of ‘separate development’.
 The sequencing is critical.
 Apartheid did not develop because of ‘race’.
 Instead, race was used to justify the domination/exploitation of Apartheid.
 Once you understand the order, the mechanism, you understand the purpose.